Warhammer 40,000: Victory conditions

 A game of Warhammer 40,000 lasts until each player has taken five turns.
 A player wins the game when the turn limit ends and they have the most victory points.
 How players score victory points depends on what kind of "mission" was selected for the game.
 The most common way for players to score victory points is by controlling objective markers.
 Objective markers are 40mm markers placed on the playing field, positioned in accordance with the mission rules.
 Players score victory points on their turns when their allied models outnumber the enemy models positioned near the objective markers.
-Players might also have faction-specific ways to gain victory points, such as exterminating the enemy or retaining possession of a holy relic for a certain length of time.
+Players might also have faction-specific ways to gain victory points, such as exterminating the enemy or retaining possession of a holy relic that was placed somewhere on the playing field prior to the start of match for a certain number of turns.

 Setting

-Most Warhammer 40,000 fiction is set around the turn of the 42nd millennium (about 39,000 years in the future).
-Although Warhammer 40,000 is mostly a science-fiction setting, it adapts a number of tropes from fantasy fiction, such as magic, supernatural beings, daemonic possession, and fantasy races such as orcs and elves; "psykers" fill the role of wizards in the setting.
-The setting of this game inherits many fantasy tropes from Warhammer Fantasy (a similar wargame from Games Workshop), and by extension from Dungeons and Dragons.
-Games Workshop used to make miniature models for use in Dungeons and Dragons, and Warhammer Fantasy was originally meant to encourage customers to buy more of their miniature models.
-Warhammer 40,000 itself was originally conceived as a science-fiction spin-off of Warhammer Fantasy.
+Most Warhammer 40,000 fiction is set around 40,000 AD.
+Though Warhammer 40,000 is mostly a scifi setting, it adapts a number of tropes from fantasy fiction, such as magic, supernatural beings, daemonic possession, and fantasy races such as orcs and elves; "psykers" fill the role of wizards in the setting.
+The setting of this game inherits many fantasy tropes from Warhammer Fantasy (a similar wargame from Games Workshop), and by extension from Dungeons & Dragons.
+Games Workshop used to make miniature models for use in Dungeons & Dragons, and Warhammer Fantasy was originally meant to encourage customers to buy more miniature models.
+Warhammer 40,000 was originally conceived as a science-fiction spin-off of Warhammer Fantasy.
+Though the games share some characters and tropes, their settings are separate.

-Although they have similar names and share some characters and tropes, the settings of Warhammer 40,000 and Warhammer Fantasy are completely separate.
-For instance, the Chaos God Slaanesh in Warhammer Fantasy is not the same Slaanesh that appears in Warhammer 40,000.
-The Emperor of Mankind does not exist in Warhammer Fantasy and Sigmar does not exist in Warhammer 40,000.

-The setting of Warhammer 40,000 is violent and pessimistic.
-It depicts a future where human scientific and social progress have ceased, and human civilisation is in a state of total war with hostile alien races and occult forces.
-It is a setting where the supernatural exists, is powerful, and is usually untrustworthy if not outright malevolent.
+The setting of Warhammer 40,000 is violent and pessimistic: human scientific and social progress have ceased; humanity is in a state of total war with hostile alien races and occult forces; and the supernatural exists, is powerful and is usually untrustworthy if not outright malevolent.
 There are effectively no benevolent gods or spirits in the cosmos, only daemons and evil gods, and the cults dedicated to them are proliferating.
 In the long run, the Imperium of Man cannot hope to defeat its enemies, so the heroes of the Imperium are not fighting for a brighter future but "raging against the dying of the light".
-The tone of the setting has led to a subgenre of science fiction called "grimdark", which is particularly amoral, dystopian or violent.
-This is from the game's slogan: "In the grim darkness of the far future, there is only war".
+Through constant sacrifice and toil, the Imperium delays its inevitable doom.
+The tone of the game's setting, exemplified by its slogan "In the grim darkness of the far future, there is only war", shaped the "grimdark" subgenre of scifi, which is particularly amoral, dystopian or violent.